-Port Blair is the place where you plane will land and depart from during your Andaman adventure.
-I could write here, that it is a capital of Andaman and Nicobar Islands, number of inhabitants and museums, but I will keep this general info to the minimum and focus on info real individual traveler’s needs.
+Port Blair is the place where your plane will land and depart from during your Andaman adventure.
+I could write here, that it is a capital of Andaman and Nicobar Islands, number of inhabitants and museums, but I will keep this general info to the minimum and focus on info real individual traveller’s needs.
 Enjoy your no-nonsense guide to Port Blair.

-As Port Blair is your point of arrival and departure, therefore you got to visit it, whether you want or not.
+Port Blair is your point of arrival and departure.
+You got to visit it, whether you want or not.
 Many people just do their best to pass thru as quickly as possible, trying to catch the first possible ship to Havelock or Neil.
-It is understandable, you came for the beach, not the city.
+It is understandable, they came for the beach, not the city.

-Port Blair is pleasant city to live and walk around and will provide you with all the needs: banks, doctors, shops and transport connections.
+Port Blair is a pleasant city to live and walk around and will provide you with all the needs: banks, doctors, shops and transport connections.
 There are also a handful of attractions in Port Blair and two of them I can call spectacular.
 These are worth budgeting an extra day:

-- One thing really worth spending half a day here is the Ross Island.
+- One thing really worth spending half a day here is Ross Island.

-- Indian nationals will probably like the Cellular jail as historical monument full of freedom fighting and resistance spirit.
+- Indian nationals will surely like the Cellular jail as historical monument full of freedom fighting and resistance spirit.